Learn how to properly build your garden pond so as to avoid the many pitfalls and traps that can befall the inexperienced builder.

 Plan For "Rocking the Pond" Well In Advance; It's a Reality

-Every single square inch of pond liner must be covered up.
-The reason is because even the best, most expensive pond liner is subject to the sun's punishing UV rays and will break down.
+Every single square inch of pond liner must be covered up; even the best, most expensive pond liner is subject to the sun's punishing UV rays and will break down.

-The way to protect against this is by covering up all of your liner with something permanent.
-Suggested: big rocks up the sides, river pebbles or smooth gravel on bottom, flat flagstones around the perimeter to hold down the liner.
+The way to protect against this is by covering up all of your liner with something permanent, like big rocks up the sides, river pebbles, or smooth gravel on bottom.